dojo/docs/developer/design/loader.rst

 When the dojo.provide is applied, the loader will set the value of the module "dijit/Calendar" to `dojo.getObject("dijit.Calendar", true)`.
 It is likely that the object does not exist prior to the `dojo.getObject` application and a new object is manufactured.
-As discussed previously, the dojo.declare in the module renders this value useless, and the loader is left holding a useless object.
+As discussed previously, the dojo.declare in the module renders this value useless, and the loader is left holding that useless object.
 But, when control returns to the loader, it will update the value of the module "dijit/Calendar" to `dojo.getObject("dijit.Calendar")` which is the correct value.
 Notice that the value of the module "dijit/Calendar" is incorrect until the last statement of the module.
 Fortunately, this should not be a problem because, semantically, there is no value for the module until that last statement of a module's factory has